FontysVenlo/ines-respository-FilimonovD/README.md

 **Reflection:**
 This week, I started working with C++ and began learning how to structure embedded code using classes and other object-oriented features.
 The syntax took a bit of getting used to, but I’m beginning to see how it can make the codebase more organized and scalable as the project grows.

-We also spent some time fixing a few hardware connection problems that were affecting stability.
+We also spent some time fixing a few hardware connection problems.
 Cleaning things up made the system run more reliably and set a better foundation for adding new features.
-Our communication continued to work well, which made it easier to solve issues and stay focused.
+Our communication continued to work well.
 Reviewing our sprint also helped us reflect on where we can plan better before starting the next development phase.

 ---